Sleighs/google-maps-react-tutorial/README.md

 );
 ```

 In the terminal run the app.

-'npm start'
+`npm start`